Migraine and headaches: nature and symptom picture

 E. It is better explained by another ICHD-3 diagnosis.

-Background in the symptomatic treatment of migraine and other vascular headaches
+Background in the symptomatic treatment of migraine and headaches

 The treatment of the crisis has been imperative by the intensity and invalidating effects of the pain in most patients.
 The objective was to find the effectiveness with the least amount of side effects and the patient recovers its normal functional state with lower risk of relapse in the hours after.
 The majority of symptoms that accompany the pain were susceptible to complementary treatment except the aura.